stephenwoosley/test-challenge-2/README.md

 - page content
 - prev & next buttons

-## Questions Sought to Answer with Whichit
+## Questions Sought to Answer with whichit

 - Which JavaScript framework should I learn as a beginner: Angular or React?